 - Remove the pancake from the pan and place it on a plate.
 Assuming the chilli and onion have been fried, drop about a quarter of the mixture onto the pancake.
 Spread it evenly along the centre, and wrap the pancake around.

-Each pancake contains >1 gram of fat, and I've found that for me, 4 pancakes is the perfect amount to keep my appetite at bay from lunch to dinner.
+Each pancake contains less than one gram of fat, and I've found that for me, four pancakes is the perfect amount to keep my appetite at bay from lunch until dinner.

-Comment any delicious recipes you'd like to see made healthier!
+Please comment below.
+Are there any delicious recipes you'd like to see made healthier?